 What happens once this notice has been sent?

 A moratorium is created over the company for an initial period of 10 days, preventing any creditor from starting legal action or continuing any existing legal action against the company, without permission from the court.

 An extension of 10 days can be applied for if it looks like a deal is imminent – but this extension must be in the interest of creditors and must be justified.
 The notice informs parties, namely, creditors and floating charge holders of the current events.

 Who can file the notice of intention to appoint an administrator?

 The company, its directors and the holder of a qualifying floating charge over the company’s assets can file the notice of intent to appoint an administrator.
 You cannot file the NOI in the absence of a floating charge holder on which to serve the notice.
 If you do see this as your only option, and have received debt advice prior, you have five business days minimum to provide the written notice to the QFCH.
 Typically, the floating charge holders are the bank, and this window is to provide them an opportunity to appoint their own administrator.

 The most important thing you can do when you begin to notice any financial issues is to seek immediate debt advice.
 The earlier you speak to a professional for guidance, the more options there are available for your company.
 If you leave it as late as possible, your creditors could submit a winding up petition, which, generally, results in complete closure of the company.

 Administration can be the best solution for eligible companies experiencing severe cash flow issues, but that have a viable business underlying their problems.
-It’s a formal insolvency procedure that’s commonly used to restructure a company, and can lead on to a Company Voluntary Arrangement or a process known as pre pack administration.
+It’s a formal insolvency procedure that’s commonly used to restructure a company, and can lead on to company voluntary arrangement procedures or a process known as pre pack administration.

 Pre pack administration involves the quick sale of a company’s assets, often to the existing directors who use their own funds to purchase the assets.
 The buyers then set up a ‘newco’ and continue trading without the debt.